Tooth Implants Procedure and Replacement Cost

 Tooth implants have remained to be one of the most popular dental treatments

-and that's for a reason- not only do they resemble and function like natural tooth but also last for years to come.
-So, whether you've lost your teeth or its beyond repair, your dentist would certainly recommend implants for restoring a picture-perfect smile.
+and that's for a reason- not only do they resemble and function like natural teeth but also last for years to come.
+So, whether you've lost your teeth or it's beyond repair, your dentist would certainly recommend implants for restoring a picture-perfect smile.

 What Are Tooth Implants?

 Tooth implants are durable, strong replacement of tooth and are permanently fixed to the jaw.
-It acts, feels and looks like natural tooth.
+It acts, feels, and looks like a natural tooth.
 The major parts of an implant are:

 The tooth implant process

 begins with a screw-like device (implant) that gets drilled into the jawbone.
 With time, this device fuses along with the bone for creating a strong foundation for the new tooth.